neuefische/web-exercises/README.md

 ## Templates

-The following types of templates and starters are available.
+The following types of templates are available.

 ### Empty